-We’ve written before about how data-driven businesses are more successful than average.
-So your choice of data analytics tools can make a big difference to your bottom line.
-A recent report from Gartner looks at the key capabilities you should consider when selecting a data warehouse solution — and gives BigQuery, Google’s serverless data warehouse platform, high scores across the board.
+Data-driven businesses are more successful than average, but your choice of data analytics tools can make a big difference to your bottom line.
+When Gartner looked at the key capabilities to consider when selecting a data warehouse solution, it gave BigQuery, Google’s serverless data warehouse platform, high scores across the board.

-- support for users who want to explore their data to discover new insights and trends, with tools optimised for business users, as well as tools for data scientists
+2. support for users who want to explore their data to discover new insights and trends, with tools optimised for both business users and data scientists

-In fact, according to the Gartner report, BigQuery can handle all four of the major use cases for data analytics:
+What all this means, according to Gartner, is that BigQuery can handle all four of the major use cases for data analytics:

 - traditional data warehouses, which use large volumes of structured historical data to power standard reports and dashboards